ten-protocol/go-ten/design/fast_finality.md

 #### Run a single sequencer enclave

-If there is a single sequencer enclave, there are no other enclaves to use to identify value-extraction opportunities.
+If there is a single sequencer enclave across the entire network, there are no other enclaves to use to identify value-extraction opportunities.
 The single sequencer cannot be restarted to identify value-extraction opportunities, since the enclave start-up delay will then prevent the sequencer from reaching its block production target.

 This approach is unworkable.
-We cannot achieve the desired high-availability with a single sequencer enclave.
+We cannot achieve the desired recovery times with a single sequencer enclave.

 #### Detect restarts on sequencer enclaves